 What are movement cards and how do I receive them?

-Who will receive the award monies?
+Who will receive awards?

 When do I receive my award checks?